fermitools/data_dispatcher/docs/ui.rst

 Listing files
 .............

-This command will list all the files in a project, their status, attempts, associated workers, and replica information.
-They are shown to be available if they have an associated RSE.
+This command will list all the files in a project and show some information about them.

     .. code-block:: shell